erebelo/spring-mongodb-demo/docs/ssl-tls-setup.md

    openssl req -new -key mongodb.key -out mongodb.csr
    ```

-   **NOTE**: When prompted for the **Common Name**, enter the appropriate value based on your environment.
-For local environments, use `localhost`.
-For other environments, use the IP address or domain name of the MongoDB server.
+   **NOTE**: When prompted for the **Common Name**, enter the appropriate value based on your environment:

+   - For local environments, use `localhost`.
+   - For other environments, use the IP address or domain name of the MongoDB server.

+   The **Common Name** must be different from the one used by the previous step when generating the CA certificate.

 3. **Sign MongoDB's Certificate with the CA**